<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

 • Detailed reports on site and patient monitoring activities, including any data gathered to date, requirements for additional monitoring or sample collection, and plans for future monitoring.

-• An overview of patient engagement strategies, including the effectiveness of existing tools, potential enhancements, and patient-centered approaches like travel assistance and reimbursement methods.
+• An overview of patient engagement strategies, including the effectiveness of existing tools, potential enhancements, and patient-centred approaches like travel assistance and reimbursement methods.

 Regulatory and Data Protection Information